ishaan26/config_files/README.md

 ## Notes

-1. The Polybar config files have only been tested on Acer Predator Helios 300 G-572 and therefore correspond to its hardware only.
-You will need to change many of the settings to match your hardware.
+1. The Polybar config file has only been tested on Acer Predator Helios 300 G-572 and therefore correspond to its hardware only.
+You will need to change hardware module settings to match your hardware. (see the polybar folder for more info)
-2. The linux config files have been tested on Ubuntu 19.10 and 20.04
+2. The linux config files have been tested on Ubuntu 19.10 and 20.04.
-3. The mac files have been testede on Mac Os Catalinia 10.15.4
+3. The mac files have been testede on Mac Os Catalinia 10.15.4.
-4. The andorid logo in termux shell is slightly offset towards right
+4. The andorid logo in termux shell is slightly offset towards right.

 ### Pro tip